-The Civil Division represents the United States and its departments and agencies in defensive civil litigation and affirmative civil enforcement actions in the United States District Court for the District of Utah and the United States Court of Appeals for the Tenth Circuit.
+The attorneys of the Civil Division of the United States Attorney’s Office for the District of Utah, assisted by great support staff, represent the United States, its departments, agencies, and officials in defensive civil litigation and affirmative civil enforcement actions in the United States District Court for the District of Utah and the United States Court of Appeals for the Tenth Circuit.

-The Civil Division also brings civil affirmative actions to recover money owed to the United States.
-These actions are handled in the Affirmative Civil Enforcement Program and the Financial Litigation Unit.
+We also bring other civil affirmative actions to recover money or property owed to the United States or those to whom it owes certain duties.
+These actions are handled by our Affirmative Civil Enforcement Section, or our Financial Litigation Program, as further explained below.

-The Civil Division is not authorized to provide, and cannot provide, legal assistance to private citizens, nor can it represent them in litigation.
+The attorneys and staff of the Civil Division are not authorized to provide, and cannot provide, legal assistance to private citizens and entities, nor can we advise them about or represent them in litigation.

 Affirmative Civil Enforcement Section

-The Financial Litigation Unit (“FLU”) enforces judgments to collect civil and criminal debts due the United States in a timely, aggressive, efficient, and cost-effective manner.
+The Financial Litigation Program (“FLP”) enforces judgments to collect civil and criminal debts due to the United States and federal crime victims in a timely, aggressive, efficient, and cost-effective manner.
 Civil recoveries arise generally from delinquent student loans, civil fraud prosecutions, and penalties.
-Criminal recoveries are for restitution which is returned to crime victims; and fines and penalties, which are distributed through various state grants for use by crime victims.
+Criminal recoveries are for restitution that is returned to crime victims; and fines and penalties, which are distributed through various grants for use by crime victims.